-This genmaicha from the Watanabe family in Yakushima is different to any other genmaicha in the market that are mainly made to be used as a simple drink during a meal.
+This genmaicha from the Watanabe family in Yakushima is different from any other genmaicha in the market that is mainly made to be used as a simple drink during a meal.
 However, this one is made to fascinate your palate due to its elegant style.

 First of all this genmaicha does not use bancha as many other genmaicha teas do, the leaves have a fine and intensive green taste.
 Secondly, what makes this tea even more special is the fact that the Watanabes buy the unroasted organic genmai in the Kagoshima Prefecture (not from the USA as commonly done today), and they steam, dry and roast the raw material using their own machines.
 Thanks to this, their genmaicha impresses by a fine and well-balanced sweetness, which is not too strong.

 The island of Yakushima is an absolute dream for nature lovers.
 There are rainforest, mountains, rivers, waterfalls, beaches, an overwhelming variety of animals and plants, few people and a few tea gardens.

 The Watanabe family's tea garden is run organically and is nestled in a wonderful, natural environment between mountains and forests.
 There are no other tea gardens or other agricultural areas anywhere.
 Not even the fans usually used in tea farming disturb the landscape here.
 A unique oasis of authentic tea passion in one of the most beautiful places in Japan.
 The location for a tea garden can hardly be more beautiful and magical.

 The Japanese Tea Evangelist says: I have tried many types of genmaicha teas before and I did not like them as much until I found this absolutely beautiful jewel.
 The rice grain is really small, roasted to perfection.
 It grants to the tea leaves a well balanced and fragrant aroma.
 If you like well rounded not too grassy nutty flavours this is a tea for you.